dell/omnia/docs/source/Roles/Utils/OSPackageUpdate.rst

 **Prerequisites**

-    * All target nodes should be running RHEL or Rocky (Versions 8.4, 8.5 or 8.6).
+    * All target nodes should be running RHEL or Rocky.
     * Download the packages (RPMs) for the target nodes and place them in this folder:  ``/install/post/otherpkgs/<Provision OS.Version>/x86_64/custom_software/Packages``.

         .. note:: Do not use ISO files for updates or package installations.